bitrise-io/devcenter/_articles/reviews/android-ui-testing-with-android-build-draft.md

 ---
 This Step generates two APKs which you need to run instrumentation test for your Android App.
 The step conveniently generates an **APK from your app and a test APK** which then you can upload to Firebase with the `[BETA] Virtual Device Testing for Android` Step.
 Behind the scenes, the Step builds your Android project and an Android Test variant with gradle, therefore, there is no need for `Gradle Runner` Step to run these two commands: `app:assembleDebug` and `:app:assembleDebugAndroidTest.`

-**Required inputs for the step for Android Build for UI testing**
-`project_location`: The root directory of your android project, for example, where your root build gradle file exist (also gradlew, settings.gradle, etc...)
-`module`: Set the module that you want to build.
-To see your available modules please open your project in Android Studio and go in \[Project Structure\] and see the list on the left.
-`variant`: Set the variant that you want to build.
-To see your available variants please open your project in Android Studio and go in \[Project Structure\] -> variants section.
-`apk_path_pattern`: After the build the step will find the APK files with the given pattern. **And VDT can pick them app?**

-**Step outputs:**
-`BITRISE_APK_PATH`:
-Path of the generated (and copied) APK - after filtering.

-`BITRISE_TEST_APK_PATH`:
-Path of the generated (and copied) test APK - after filtering.

 **Why would you need it?**
 This step will generate all the APKs what you will need to run instrumentation test for your Android app.
 It will generate an APK from your app and the belonging test APK too.